Huskita dog — Siberian Husky and Akita mix

 About the Huskita

-The Huskita is a very large mixed breed dogs known for its balanced nature and capable mind.
-Better suited to homes with space, the Huskita is best matched with experienced owners.
+The Huskita is a cross between the Siberian Husky and Akita.
+The Huskita is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, better suited to homes with outdoor space, the Huskita is best matched with experienced owners.
 Typically standing 22 to 25 inches and weighing 50 to 75 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Huskita brings a distinct combination of traits that sets it apart.
 The Huskita is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Huskita loves being close to its people and forms strong bonds with every member of the household.